simoncchu/REPdenovo/README.md

 ## **Functionalities and Usage of REPdenovo**
 REPdenovo is designed for constructing repeats directly from sequence reads.
 It based on the idea of frequent k-mer assembly.
 REPdenovo provides many functionalities, and can generate much longer repeats than existing tools.
+The overall pipeline is shown in the mannual file.
 REPdenovo supports the following main functionalities.

 1. Assembly.
 This step performs k-mer counting.
 Then we find frequent k-mers whose frequencies are over certain threshold.
 We then assemble these frequent k-mers into consensus repeats (in the form of contigs).
 Then we merge the constructed contigs to more completeness ones.